darkerego/BlackMirror/README.md

 </pre>

+# Note: This is deprecated as FTX is no more

 # Fixed it!
 <p>Note: If autotrader doesn't start, its because the db is corrupt.
 In that case run:
 </p>